Looking to build a custom cocktail kit for your next virtual happy hour or for a virtual cocktail class? You are in the right place!

-Our optional virtual cocktail class, curated professional bartending tools, and cocktail ingredients help to provide a strong platform to execute delicious libations and a jump off point for creative experimentation with different drink flavour combinations.
+Our virtual cocktail class / happy hour provides a strong platform to learn to execute delicious libations, and provides a jump off point for creative experimentation with different drink flavour combinations.

-The highlights of our virtual cocktail making experience includes:
+The highlights of our virtual cocktail making experience / happy hour includes:

 Our live cocktail classes are great if you are looking for a fun individual or group experience to build connection, spark creativity and conversation, and learn the basic knowledge and skills to make fantastic drinks.
 We look forward to providing you with an immersive, unique, and memorable cocktail making class.

 The four topics we cover during the class include:

 More details below on the four topics as well as answers to frequently asked questions.